These leeks are wrapped around a mixture of pork, pine nuts, fennel, and thyme and matched up with a fantastic pear and cider sauce!

 Now I have no problem with making sausages, you can check out my recipe and technique.
 But this is meant to be a quick meal that tastes great with ingredients that are often lying around.

-I have no idea whether these are really stuffed leeks or ground pork wrapped in leeks.
+I have no idea whether these are really leeks stuffed with pork or ground pork wrapped in leeks.
 I do know they are super simple and really tasty.

 Savoury Pear Sauce.

 Pork always works so well with fruit and this sauce is an homage to that.
-This stuffed leek recipe is not the first pork with pear recipe here on krumpli.
+This is not the first pork with pear recipe here on krumpli.

 It is a simple sauce with a sweet and sour edge, which is meant as a counterpoint to the very savoury pork stuffing.